lino-framework/lino/docs/dev/perms.rst

 :class:`dd.UserLevels` has a default list of user levels which we recommend to use when possible.
-Otherwise you can redefine your own by overriding :meth:`ad.Site.setup_choicelists` and resetting `dd.UserLevels`.
+Otherwise you can redefine your own by overriding :meth:`lino.core.site_def.Site.setup_choicelists` and resetting `dd.UserLevels`.

 The default list of user levels is as follows: